VanessaMancia/Azure-Introduction/README.md

 ![ping](https://i.imgur.com/ZnVQuDB.png)

-- No it didnt because we need to remote in, and change the firewall setting within the VM as well.
+- No it didn't because we need to remote in and change the firewall setting within the VM as well.

 - Remote Into the VM